-Organization is proposing to provide mental health, substance use disorder, cooccurring and/or problem and pathological gambling "treatment" services and subcontracts with an individual who is licensed through the Washington State Department of Health as an advanced social worker, a licensed independent clinical social worker, a licensed mental health counselor, or a licensed marriage and family therapist.
+3. Organization is proposing to provide mental health, substance use disorder, cooccurring and/or problem and pathological gambling "treatment" services and subcontracts with an agency who meets the requirements of chapter 388-877 WAC, applicable local and state rules, state and federal statutes, must be authorized, licensed and/or certified to provide these services, and/or subcontract with organizations or individuals authorized, licensed and/or certified to provide these services, including Washington State Department of Health Social Worker, independent clinical social worker, a licensed mental health counselor, or a licensed marriage and family therapist.
 The individual meets the requirements of 18.225 RCW and practices within their scope of work.